 Types of head and neck cancer

-Head and neck cancers are also described according to the type of cell the cancer started in.
+Head and neck cancers can be described by the area where they started.
+They are also described according to the type of cell the cancer started in.

 Squamous cell carcinomas (SCC)

 The most common type of head and neck cancer is squamous cell carcinoma (SCC).
 Most head and neck cancers (about 9 out of 10) start in squamous cells, which are the skin cells lining the mouth, nose and throat.